CalcKit — Free UK Calculators

 mmHg

-NHS Blood Pressure Checker — Blood Pressure Chart UK follows current NHS and evidence-based health guidelines.
+Blood Pressure Checker — NHS Blood Pressure Chart UK follows current NHS and evidence-based health guidelines.
 All calculations are based on internationally recognised health formulas used by medical professionals.

 Completely free with no signup required.
 Results are instant and calculated in your browser — no personal data is sent to our servers.
 Always consult a qualified healthcare professional for medical advice.